Colorado Man Daniel Larson Faces Federal Charges for Explosive Threats and Interstate Communications

 The Indictment

-On April 25, 2024, the United States District Court for the District of Colorado issued an indictment against Daniel Larson in Criminal Case No. 24-cr-130-RMR.
-The Grand Jury charged Larson with seven counts of federal offenses, primarily related to threats involving explosives and interstate communications.
+On April 25, 2024, the United States District Court for the District of Colorado handed down an indictment against Daniel Larson in Criminal Case No. 24-cr-130-RMR.
+A Grand Jury formally charged Larson with seven federal offenses, largely centered on threats involving explosives and interstate communications.

-These charges are the result of an investigation into multiple threats allegedly made by Larson through TikTok and YouTube between July 2023 and March 2024.
+These charges stem from an investigation into multiple alleged threats made by Larson via TikTok and YouTube between July 2023 and March 2024, where he targeted government institutions and individuals across various locations.

 Detailed Breakdown of the Indictment